naglalakk/hist/README.md

 ## License

-This software is licensed under the Lesser GPL(LGPL-2.1) license.
+This software is licensed under the Lesser General Public License(LGPL) version 3.